sergeynordicresults/sergeynordicresults.github.io/index.md

 - more sanctions - they will not go to streets unless hungry (I wouldnt)
 - ITS POSSIBLE THAT NONE UKRAINIAN WILL DIE ANYMORE - we just need more planes to "close the air" (intercept missiles)
 - donate ([Government bank](https://bank.gov.ua/en/about/support-the-armed-forces))
+- every extra penny you pay for oil is your donation to us to destroy dictatorship - be thankful

 # !!!IF you think Russia is right!!! (to ordinary people from pikabu.ru, the "Россия и Украина" tag)